 listed here: they do not need to be XQuery extension modules.
 Again, the jar

-files should be placed into a subdirectory of the .xar with the same name as the
+files should be placed into the "content" subdirectory of the .xar file.

 The java element registers an XQuery extension module written in Java.
 This is similar to the xquery element discussed above, except that the namespace is mapped to a Java class instead of an XQuery file.
 The Java class should point to the Module class which defines the module.